ferrantejake/braindump/droplit-installing-identity-provider-conduit.md

 2. Click **Conduits** to open the Conduits view
 3. Click the Auth0 conduit and open the Auth0 conduit options
 4. Click "**Install"**
-5. Label your conduit aptly - you have one for this ecosystem :\)
+5. Label your conduit aptly - you have one for this ecosystem!
    1. Names only appear in the Developer console, so this is more for internal benefit of knowing what the conduit is.
 Labels on the other hand are how you will references the conduit in the CLI so give this a easy to remember, concise name.

 ### Configure Auth0 client with Droplit Auth0 conduit